superfluid-org/sf-example-staking/SCALER.md

 ## Problem Statement

 In Superfluid's staking contract, we encounter a precision issue when distributing rewards.
 This problem arises from Solidity's inability to handle decimal numbers, potentially leading to a situation where the total flow rate divided by the total units is less than 1, resulting in zero rewards for stakers.
+For more details, see [Superfluid Docs](https://docs.superfluid.finance/docs/protocol/distributions/guides/pools#about-member-units).

 ## Formal Description